 Her character not only provides valuable pieces of information that determine the progress of the search for Kirsch’s password, but also serves as the person Langdon develops an infatuation with.
 He typically shares a romantic relationship with the heroine of each novel – a flirtatious interaction meant to create a playful tone in some parts of the novels.
 Her attractiveness is what captivates Langdon from the beginning, as when he first sees her he describes her as “an elegant woman” who is “strikingly beautiful” (O, Ch.14, p.71) and “looks like a retired fashion model” (O, Ch.22, p.107).
 The sexual tension between Vidal and Langdon is revealed in certain moments such as when they are cramped up in Kirsch’s car trunk and Langdon “could not help but recall his first teenage experience in the backseat of a car with a pretty girl” and thinks “ [he] was more nervous back then” (O, Ch.
 51, p.
 232).
 They share a long embrace in the end of the novel, with Langdon’s “strong hands on her back pulling her very close” (O, Ch.102, p.438) and during which “he held her for several seconds, longer than he probably should have” (O, Ch.102, p.
 438).
 Vidal admits to herself that she “could feel affection for two different men” (O, Ch.102, p.
 438) and they part their own ways.
 Her stunning physical appearance is also one of the qualities that intrigue Prince Julian’s interest in her.

-Aside from her attractive features, Vidal’s character peaks Prince Julian’s interest she is educated and cultured - two elements that are typical of Dan Brown heroines.
+Aside from her attractive features, Vidal’s character peaks Prince Julian’s interest she is educated and cultured — two elements typical of Dan Brown heroines.
 Her educated and cultured background wins over the public’s approval and support after her engagement to Prince Julian is announced.
 In the eyes of the public, “she [is] cultured, successful, and most importantly, not a scion of one of Spain’s noble families.
 Ambra Vidal was of the people.”
 (O, Ch.
 22, p.
 107).
 The daily reports by the press soon reveal that she is “much more than a pretty face” as she “quickly revealed herself as a fiercely independent woman” (O Ch.
 22, p.
 107).
 In fact, her independence and assertiveness are proven when she “flatly refused to permit the Guardia Real to interfere with her daily schedule” and when she threatens the Guardia agent Fonseca to follow her orders “or [her] first order of business when [they] return will be to have [him] fired” (O, Ch.
 22, p.
 108).

 She also knows how to face misogynistic comments about what she chooses to wear: When commander of Guardia Real suggests she wears “more conservative and less form-fitting clothing” (O, Ch.
 22, p.
-108) she makes “a public joke about it, saying that she had been reprimanded by the commander of the “Gurardarropia Real”- of the Royal Wardrobe.”
+108) she makes “a public joke about it, saying that she had been reprimanded by the commander of the “Gurardarropia Real” — of the Royal Wardrobe.”
 Similarly, although when attending certain events, she feels that “the museum sometimes felt more like an awkward pickup bar than a cultural center.”
 (O, Ch.44, p.196) she is not disconcerted by that feeling and knows how to face that type of approach by men by “affixing a polite smile on her face,” and spinning around “to dispatch [them]” (O, Ch.44, p.196).